-On average, clients participate in the virtual day treatment program for about 2 months.
+On average, clients participate in the day treatment program for about 2 months.
 (Our minimum length of stay is 8 weeks.)
 Most clients step down to our Intensive Outpatient Program (IOP), which offers a slightly shorter day, five days a week, from 11:00 AM to 3:00 PM.
 The average length of stay in IOP is an additional 1 to 2 months.
-The total average length of treatment for clients admitting to Day Treatment is 2 to 6 months.
+The total average length of treatment for clients admitting to day treatment is 2 to 6 months.

 Work & School

-The Skyland Trail virtual day treatment program for adults and young adults essentially is a full-time program; Day Treatment clients will need to suspend their commitments to a job or school for approximately 8 weeks.
+The Skyland Trail day treatment program for adults and young adults essentially is a full-time program; day treatment clients will need to suspend their commitments to a job or school for at least 8 weeks.

-Each client has a virtual one-on-one session with a psychiatrist and a virutal individual session with his or her primary counselor at least once each week when participating in the mental health day treatment program.
+Each client has a one-on-one session with a psychiatrist and an individual session with his or her primary counselor at least once each week when participating in the mental health day treatment program.
 Our psychiatrists work with clients to develop an effective medication regime that helps them feel better mentally and physically.